Auraria West station

-Auraria West station is an RTD light rail station in Denver, Colorado, United States.
+Auraria West station is an RTD light rail station in Denver, Colorado.
 Operating as part of the E and W Lines, the station opened on April 5, 2002, and is operated by the Regional Transportation District.
 It primarily serves the adjacent Auraria academic campus, home to Metropolitan State University of Denver, the Community College of Denver, and the University of Colorado Denver.

-FasTracks and station relocation
+Station relocation

 The original Auraria West Campus station closed on July 23, 2011.
-The new relocated Auraria West station opened on October 31, 2011, near Fifth and Walnut on a north–south alignment near the Consolidated Main Line (CML) tracks.
+The new relocated Auraria West station opened on October 31, 2011, near Fifth and Walnut on a north–south alignment near the Consolidated Main Line tracks.
 The relocated station is the diverging point for the FasTracks W Line to Lakewood and Golden.